 3. Lastly, type sfc /scannow on Command Prompt and hit Enter.

 Next, let System File Checker do its magic and wait for the process to finish.
-After scanning your system files, restart your computer and use it normally to check if the KMODE exception not handled error message is already fixed.
+After scanning your system files, restart your computer and use it usually to check if the KMODE Exception not handled error message is already fixed.

-On the other hand, if you don’t have any idea on how to install Windows, you can go to the nearest service center on your area and ask them to install a fresh copy of Windows on your computer.
+On the other hand, if you don’t know how to install Windows, you can go to the nearest service center in your area and ask them to install a fresh copy of Windows on your computer.

-Keep in mind that installing a new copy of Windows on your hard drive would wipe all of its data.
-So, make sure ask them to backup your data or you can also do it yourself if you know how to.
+Remember that installing a new copy of Windows on your hard drive would wipe all of its data.
+So, ask them to back up your data, or you can also do it yourself if you know how.